alirezadir/Machine-Learning-Interviews/ml-system-design.md

 # 1. ML System Design Flow <a name="ml-sys-d-f"></a>
+In order to design a solid ML system for real world applications, it is important to follow a design flow.

-I recommend the following ML system design flow that work pretty well both at work and during interviews:
+I recommend using the following **ML System Design Flow** to design ML system solutions for ML-relevant business problems both at work and during interviews:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/5262877/219497742-f70eca2a-4338-4362-8a6a-ec83057a3230.png" title="" width="40%" height="40%">
 </p>

+Note: Remember when using this design flow during an interview to be flexible.
+According to the needs of the interview or the interests of the interviewer, you may skip some of these components or spend more time deeping dive in one or two components.

 ## 1. Problem Formulation
+  - Clarifying questions
    - Use case(s) and business goal
-  - What does it mean?
-    - Translate an abstract problem into an ML problem (identify it e.g. as binary classification, multi-classification, unsupervised learning, etc)
    - Requirements
-      - Scope, scale, and personalization
+      - Scope (features needed), scale, and personalization
-      - prediction: latency, scale of prediction
+      - Performance: prediction latency, scale of prediction
+      - Constraints
+      - Data: sources and availability
   - Assumptions
+  - What does it mean?
+    - Translate an abstract problem into an ML problem
+      -  ML objective, ML I/O, and ML category (e.g.  binary classification, multi-classification, unsupervised learning, etc)
   - Do we need ML to solve this problem?
       - Trade off between impact and cost
         - Costs: Data collection, data annotation, compute
         - if Yes, we choose an ML system to design.
 If No, follow a general system design flow.
+        - Note: in an ML system design interview we can assume we need ML.

 ## 2. Metrics (Offline and Online)
   - Offline metrics (e.g. classification, relevance metrics)